jbmlaird/pirates/README.md

 You are shipwrecked with a PC that only has Golang installed.
 You find a scroll with some instructions on it.
 The scroll consists of an array of instructions of only a single word, either TURN or WALK followed by a space and a number.

 For TURN instructions the number is in degrees so 90 would be a left turn and 270 for right.
-WALK is followed by a number of steps forward.Start facing north at the center of the island (by the obligatory palm tree).
-What is the list of instruction you can use to get to the end of the trail? and how few can you do it in?
-As usual, points for brevity, verbosity, and performance and of course finding the treasure
+WALK is followed by a number of steps forward.
+Start facing north at the center of the island (by the obligatory palm tree).
+What is the list of instructions you can use to get to the end of the trail and how few can you do it in?
+As usual, points for brevity, verbosity, and performance and of course finding the treasure.

 The instructions are as follows: